blockshiftnetwork/dokku-pocketbase/README.md

 ## Troubleshooting

-If you encounter any issues during installation or usage, please refer to the [Pocketbase Documentation](https://pocketbase.io/docs) or open an issue on this [GitHub repository](https://github.com/AlexR1712/dokku-pocketbase/issues).
+If you encounter any issues during installation or usage, please refer to the [Pocketbase Documentation](https://pocketbase.io/docs) or open an issue on this [GitHub repository](https://github.com/blockshiftnetwork/dokku-pocketbase/issues).

+# Need a Custom Solution?

+If you're looking for a custom web application or a bespoke solution for your business, we'd love to hear from you.
+Our team at BlockShift can help you:

+- Build a custom Laravel/PHP application tailored to your needs
+- Develop a Vue.js or JavaScript solution for your web or mobile application
+- Provide expert consulting services for your existing application

+## Get in Touch

+Ready to discuss your project?
+Contact us today at [blockshift.us](https://blockshift.us/contact/) to learn more about our services and expertise.

 ## Contributing